SPECIES Phymateus saxosus

 FRAME 14.5x14.5xD5cm Made from recycled products.

 DESCRIPTION AKA Rainbow Milkweed locust.
-Bright red wings on this grasshopper.
+Red wings on this grasshopper.
 These hoppers can congregate in large numbers on trees and feed on highly poisonous milkweed plants rendering them toxic to prey.
 Their highly coloured wings are a warning to any intended predators - they rustle their wings when disturbed and secrete a toxic fluid from their thoracic joint.

 Grasshoppers, crickets, katydids and locusts make up the order Orthoptera which means 'straight wings'.
 Most are easily recognisable by their hind legs, which are usually enlarged for jumping.
 All can be distinguished from other insects by the following features: